 Magnifying: Exaggerating the negatives of a specific circumstance to fit a specific narrative.
 For example, believing that tragedy may not have taken place if certain things were said or done.

-If you recognize any of these cognitive distortions and abuse drugs as a way of coping, you may be able to benefit from CBT sessions.
+If you recognize any of these cognitive distortions and abuse drugs or alcohol as a way of coping, you may be able to benefit from CBT sessions.
 During treatment at Mountainview Recovery, we use CBT as a way to address and change negative thought patterns to help individuals gain the healthy coping methods they need to remain sober.
 With dedication and the right help in your corner, you can change negative thought patterns and develop healthy coping skills.
 And, establish lasting and long-term recovery from addiction.
 To learn more about treatment opportunities and therapies here at our North Carolina facility, contact us today!